rfortherestofus/r-without-statistics/r-without-statistics.md

 }
 ```

 Nearly all of the code in the `bbc_style()` function exists within the `theme()` function from `ggplot2`.
 In the last chapter, we saw how Cédric Scherer and Georgios Karamanis customized their plot by applying the `theme_light()` function.
 This a so-called complete theme, meaning you can call the function and will change the whole look-and-feel of your plot.
 After applying `theme_light()`, Cédric and Georgios used the `theme()` function make additional tweaks.
 The `bbc_style()` theme does not use a complete theme to start.
-Instead, by jumping straight into the `theme()` function, they make tweaks to the base ggplot theme (TODO: Add something about it being gray?
-Or is that too niche?).
+Instead, by jumping straight into the `theme()` function, they make tweaks to the ggplot defaults.

 It can be challenging to remember how to tweak different elements in a plot.
 Fortunately, there are cheatsheets available to help.
 This one by Clara Granell shows the various elements that you can tweak within the `theme()` function.

 https://github.com/claragranell/ggplot2/blob/main/ggplot_theme_system_cheatsheet.pdf

+TODO: Add image.
+Also, is this cheatsheet going to be legible in the book?

 As you can see, the `bbc_style()` function does a lot of tweaking.
 So, let's go through the changes it makes, section by section.

-### Text formatting

 The first section of the code deals with text formatting.
 First, it defines a variable called "font" and assigns it the value "Helvetica."
 This allows later sections of code to simply write "font" rather than repeating "Helvetica" over and over again.
 And, if the team ever wanted to use a different font, they could simply change "Helvetica" to, say, "Comic Sans" and change all BBC plots (I suspect higher-ups at the BBC might not be on board).